patching...

 Many Blockbuster stores in California were closed last year after the chain was acquired by Dish Network.
 Employees at the Beverly Hills location were informed last week about the store’s impending closure and were not given a reason for the decision, Assistant Manager Anthony Ruiz said.

-The closure comes as the city’s Southeast Area Task Force is looking for ways to revitalize Robertson Boulevard and the surrounding area.
+The closure comes as the city’s is looking for ways to revitalize Robertson Boulevard and the surrounding area.
 There are several vacant storefronts on South Robertson and Olympic boulevards.
 An often-cited problem is a lack of public parking, although that was not an issue for Blockbuster, which has a sizeable parking lot.

 Councilman John Mirisch, who is leading the task force, said he did not know if any retailer has made plans to open in the Blockbuster building.